 Keep in mind that your net worth is a snapshot of your financial position at a single point in time.
-Your assets and liabilities will fluctuate over both the short term and long term.
+Your assets and liabilities will fluctuate over both the short term and the long term.
 For example, if you take out a loan to buy a car, you decrease your liability with each payment.
-Of course, the value of your asset (the car) will depreciate over time, as well.
+Of course, the value of your asset (the car) will typically depreciate over time, as well.
 An asset that is invested in stocks or bonds can be even less predictable, as it’s subject to daily fluctuations in the market.

 As a homeowner, you enjoy significant stability through your monthly real estate investment, also known as your home mortgage payment.
 While the actual value of your home can fluctuate depending on market conditions, your mortgage payment will decrease your liability each month.
 And unlike a vehicle purchase, the value of your home is likely to appreciate over time, which can help to grow your net worth.
-Right now, your asset may be worth significantly more than it was this time last year.3
+Right now, your asset may be worth significantly more than it was this time last year.

 If you’re a homeowner, contact us for an estimate of your home’s market value so that you can factor it into your net worth calculation.
 If you’re not a current homeowner, let’s talk about how homes in our area have appreciated over the last several years.
 That way, you can get an idea of how a home purchase could positively affect your net worth.